visnkmr/perlink/README.md

 # perlink

 A software to choose browser on a per link basis.
 All browsers are opened using command line arguments.

+Made using Rust with fltk frontend.

 |Browser-name| command|
 |-|-|
 |Firefox| firefox|